 Connectionist model.
 We built a two-layer connectionist model.
 The network architecture is shown in Figure 5.
 The model used to simulate the behavioral experiment consisted of an input layer and an output layer—there were no hidden layers in these models.
-(Kruschke, 1992; Widrow & Hoff, 1960)The input layer for the model consisted of four units, and the output layer consisted of a single unit.
+The rationale for building a two-layer network was to explore whether the simplest possible model—which learns via the Delta rule (Kruschke, 1992; Widrow & Hoff, 1960), which has been shown to be formally equivalent to the traditional Rescorla-Wagner model (Danks, 2003)—could account for the data.
+If such a model was able to capture the present behavioral data, then conclusion that the Rescorla-Wagner model is insufficient to explain children’s causal reasoning (e.g., Sobel et al., 2004) may be premature.
+The input layer for the model consisted of four units, and the output layer consisted of a single unit.
 Each input unit corresponded to each of the four possible objects used in the experiment.
 Whenever an object was present, the activation value of its corresponding input unit was set to a value of “1”; the activation of these units was set to a value of “0” if the corresponding objects were not present.
 If a predetermined blicket was presented at the input layer, then the model was trained to turn on the single output unit (i.e., to produce an activation of 1).
 This process corresponded to an object activating the blicket machine.
 All simulations used a learning rate of .05 but no momentum.
 Model weights were initialized to small random values (distribution range = ± 0.1), and the output units used sum-squared activation functions (which enabled the weights to be modified with training).
+The activation of the single output unit was interpreted as the network’s confidence (or prediction) that a given object was a blicket.
+Thus, if object A was presented to the network (i.e., its input unit was set to 1, whereas the input units for the remaining objects was set to 0) and the network produced an output activation of 0.5, this indicated that the network was uncertain about A’s causal status.

-Figure 9.
+Figure 5.
 The neural network model used to simulate Experiment 1.
 The architecture used to simulate Experiment 2 was identical to that used to simulate Experiment 1 except that an additional input unit was included to simulate object E.